Stationary vine copula models for multivariate time series: General results for semiparametric method-of-moment estimation

 \item The $\beta$-mixing coefficients of $(X_t)_{t \in \mathds Z}$ satisfy $\sum_{t = 0}^\infty \beta(t) < \infty$ and $\sum_{t = 0}^\infty \int_0^{\beta(t)} Q^2(u) du < \infty,$ where $Q$ is the inverse survival function of $\|\bm \phi_{\bm \alpha^*, \bm \nu^*}\|$. \end{enumerate}

 Conditions \ref{cond:beta_consistency} and \ref{cond:beta_weakly} make convergence of $\wb \nu$, the estimator of the nuisance parameter, a prerequisite.
 The other conditions concern the regularity of the time series and identifying functions $\bm \phi_{\bm \alpha, \bm \nu}$.
 The following theorems establish consistency and asymptotic normality of $\wb \alpha$, our estimator for the parameter of interest.
-The results are similarly broad in scope as those by \citet{andrews1994} and, in the \emph{iid} setting, by \citet{ma2005}.
-However, both restrict to settings where the effect of estimating the nuisance parameter is negligible, which is rare in copula models.
-Our results below alleviate this constraint.
-For asymptotic normality, this comes at the cost of requiring weak $\sqrt{T}$-convergence of $\wb \nu$.
-This is more restrictive than in previous results, but still interesting: complying examples for $\wb \nu$ are empirical distribution functions, functional principal components, or certain shape-constrained estimators.

 \begin{theorem} If \ref{cond:gen_mixing}--\ref{cond:lipschitz_class} hold, then $\| \wb \alpha - \bm \alpha^* \| = o_p(1)$. \end{theorem}

 \begin{theorem} Under conditions \ref{cond:gen_mixing}--\ref{cond:gen_mixing2}, it holds